DIY Cake Boards – How to make your own cake boards.

 What I use for my cake boards

 I personally use a foam core board for most of my cakes.
 I find that they are firm and can be trusted to travel.
-Foam core comes in various sizes but I usually use 1/2 inch core boards.
+A foam core comes in various sizes but I usually use 1/2 inch core boards.

 - For single tier cakes I place my cake directly on the cake board, so my cake is set on the cake board itself.

-- For multiple tiers – I I always cut two circles – One is minimum two inches bigger than the cake and the second is the same size of the cake.
+- For multiple tiers – I I always cut two circles – One is minimum two inches bigger than the cake and the second is the same size as the cake.

 - The smaller circle goes under the larger circle.
 The little gap created gives me space to put my fingers under and lift my cake.